-Executive coaching has recently arisen as a popular method for career and leadership development of managers.
+Executive coaching has recently arisen as a popular method for the career and leadership development of managers.

-Coaching has become popular because it does not require much of a disruption to the executive schedule, and it provides individualized, targets, flexible, just in time development for executives on the run.
+Coaching has become popular because it does not require much of a disruption to the executive schedule, and it provides individualized, targeted, flexible, just-in-time development for executives on the run.

 6. Other Programmes